pavel-krivanek/PharoChipDesigner/README.md

 ![kohctpyktopnot.png](introduction/kohctpyktopnot.png)

 The same way an NPN gate is just an AND gate, a PNP gate is just a NOT gate.
-The P silicon carries current from a constant current source (which +VCC provides in the corners of the board).
+The P silicon carries current from a constant current source (which +V<sub>CC</sub> provides in the corners of the board).
 When current from the input is present in the N crossing, then the P silicon will no longer carry a current.

 OR Gate
 -------\